StephenApolinar/PIC16F684_Microcontroller/README.md

 ### In-Circuit Programmer/Debugger
  The PICkit 3 In-Circuit Programmer/Debugger is used to upload the machine code to PIC microcontrollers.
-The PICkit3 product info page can be found at the following link (http://www.microchip.com/Developmenttools/ProductDetails.aspx?PartNO=PG164130) .
+The PICkit3 product info page can be found at the following link [PICkit3 product info] (http://www.microchip.com/Developmenttools/ProductDetails.aspx?PartNO=PG164130) .